-Tewkesbury Borough Council - Ashchurch Concept Master Plan
+Tewkesbury Borough Council - Ashchurch Concept Masterplan and Garden Town plan

-The plan, which has been developed by Tewkesbury Borough Council and supported by Homes England, reviews the housing potential in Ashchurch to help meet the housing need in Tewkesbury borough.
+The Ashchurch Concept Masterplan plan, which was developed by Tewkesbury Borough Council and supported by Homes England, reviews the housing potential in Ashchurch to help meet the housing need in Tewkesbury borough.
 Carrying out a review to meet the housing need in the borough is a formal requirement following the 2017 adoption of the Joint Core Strategy (which sets out the need and location for employment and housing sites across Gloucester City, Cheltenham Borough and Tewkesbury Borough up to 2031).

-To gain this funding the number of homes to be built has been increased beyond the original requirement and now stands in excess of 10,000 with the addition of industrial development to create over 11,000 jobs.
+To gain Garden Town status the number of homes to be built has been increased beyond the original local housing requirement and now stands in excess of 10,000 with the addition of industrial development to create over 11,000 jobs.

-The Ashchurch Concept Masterplan can be viewed here: https://www.jointcorestrategy.org/ashchurch-development-project
+The latest version of the Ashchurch Concept Masterplan can be viewed here: https://www.jointcorestrategy.org/ashchurch-development-project

 Although responses made to the JCS body are not currently published by TBC the combined local parish councils and the ARPC response may be viewed below...